Rohitmantha/todo_web/readme.md

     Ensure your MySQL server is up and running.
 You might need to create a database and update the database configuration in your project.

-3. **Run the Setup Script**
+3. **Run the Launch Script**

-    For the initial setup, run the `setup.bat` script.
-This will create a virtual environment, install the required dependencies, and initialize the database:
+    Use the `run_todo_backend.bat` script to create a virtual environment, install the required dependencies, initialize the database, and then launch the Flask application:

     ```sh
-    setup.bat
-    ```

-4. **Start the Backend**

-    Use the `start_backend.bat` script to activate the virtual environment and launch the Flask application:

-    ```sh
-    start_backend.bat
+    run_todo_backend.bat
     ```

 ### Usage